architect/arc.codes/src/views/docs/en/about/upgrade-guide.md

 ### Architect 9 (La Chupacabra)

-Architect 9 (La Chupacabra) is primarily a maintenance release, dropping support for the now end-of-life Node.js 10.x, and removing support for Architect 5 (and lower).
+Architect 9 (La Chupacabra) is primarily a maintenance release, dropping support for Node.js 10.x (now end-of-life) and Node.js 12.x,  and removing support for Architect 5 (and lower).

 [See below for potential impacts to upgrading](#architect-8-&rarr;-9).